 - Blend the almonds and water for a few minutes until the water turns white (the color of almond milk) and the almonds are fully grinded.

 - Place nut milk bag over a large bowl.
-Pour the contents on the blender into the nut milk bag.
+Pour the contents of the blender into the nut milk bag.
 The almond milk will filter through into the bowl and the almond pulp will remain the nut milk bag.
-Squeeze and twist the nut milk bag repeatedly to remove all excess nut pulp.
+Squeeze and twist the nut milk bag repeatedly to remove all of the almond milk.